Will Damaged Picasso Be Worth As Much?

-Ms. SARAH THORNTON (Art Writer): Well, damage is usually something that decreases the value of the work.
-Occasionally, if its kind of exciting damage, it can add narrative and actually increase the value.
-Thats quite rare but it does happen.
+SARAH THORNTON: Well, damage is usually something that decreases the value of the work.
+Occasionally, if it's kind of exciting damage, it can add narrative and actually increase the value.
+That's quite rare but it does happen.

 INSKEEP: Exciting damage?

 THORNTON: It could have been a famous person like George Clooney falling through the painting.
 That might have increased value.

 SHAPIRO: Unfortunately for the value of this painting, the woman who busted it is not famous or, at least, she wasn't before this incident.

 INSKEEP: So let's run some numbers.
 News reports suggest that before the accident the painting might have been worth $130 million at the very most.

 SHAPIRO: Now that value may well go down, even after the painting is restored and the damage is hidden.
 Eric Fischer brokers insurance policies for museum art.

 ERIC FISCHER: So a tear in a painting, the range could be anywhere.
 So if it's a minor tear, you really couldn't see it, they may put a five percent loss in value on it.
 For something more significant, then certainly that percentage goes up.

 INSKEEP: Okay, it maybe tacky to think about money when you're speaking of fine art, but being tacky has never stopped us before.
 And as a curiosity, this painting's value may go up.